 Maybe you will be lucky and find it open during your visit.

-What you see on the photo below are remains of old Roman forum built in 1st century BC.
+What you see in the photo below are remains of an old Roman forum built in the 1st century BC.
 Unfortunately, most of the remains were destroyed in the Second World War.

 The Cathedral lunette is typical Romanesque style, similar to other ones built in the same age (For example cathedral in Trogir).